© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Derlwyn round barrow cemetery is a scheduled monument protected by Cadw under reference CM312.
 View the official record →

-Derlwyn round barrow cemetery is a Bronze Age funerary monument located in Carmarthenshire, Wales, comprising a group of burial mounds that represent an important concentration of prehistoric ceremonial activity in the region.
+Derlwyn round barrow cemetery is a Prehistoric funerary monument located in Carmarthenshire, Wales, comprising multiple round barrows that date to the Bronze Age.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM312.

 Derlwyn round barrow cemetery dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Derlwyn round barrow cemetery is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM312.